-In contemporaneous work, Afrouzi, Blanco, Drenik, and Hurst (2024a) explain how job search affects wage dynamics and welfare during inflationary episodes.
+In contemporaneous work, Afrouzi et al. (2024b) explain how job search affects wage dynamics and welfare during inflations.
 They implement a state-of-the-art quantitative labor-search model with nominal rigidity, disciplined with information on labor market flows.
 We instead model a wide range of costly actions via a reduced form "conflict cost," within a menu-cost style model disciplined by survey evidence.
 Despite these differences, the two quite different approaches reach a similar conclusion: costly actions to secure wage increases are a key feature of inflationary episodes.

 There is an empirical literature studying whether nominal wages keep up with inflation.
 An older literature found that aggregate nominal wages tended to keep up with inflation (Kessel and Alchian, 1960; Bach and Stephenson, 1974).
-Modern work such Blanco, Drenik, and Zaratiegui (2024) emphasizes that wage dynamics during inflationary episodes depend on factors such as the nature of the inflationary shock and especially workers' position in the wage distribution.
-Consistent with this view, poorer workers experienced stronger real wage growth during the post pandemic inflation (Autor, Dube, and McGrew, 2023).
-A common finding is that wages at least partly keep up with inflation for most workers, motivating us to study the associated costs.
+Modern work such Blanco, Drenik and Zaratiegui (2024) emphasizes that wage dynamics during inflations depend on factors such as the nature of the inflationary shock and especially workers' position in the wage distribution.
+Consistent with this view, poorer workers experienced stronger real wage growth during the post pandemic inflation (Autor, Dube and McGrew, 2023).
+A common finding is that most workers experience at least some wage catch-up, motivating us to study the costs associated with catch-up.